30 And Moses said unto the children of Israel, See, the Lord hath called by name Bezaleel the son of Uri, the son of Hur, of the tribe of Judah;

 One thing I noticed was that my writing took real energy.
 Sometimes I would try writing when I was tired because I thought it would be a calm and sedentary activity, but it didn’t work.
 I really struggled to compose anything, and whatever I did get down was of inferior quality.
 I found that I did my best writing when I was still fresh and full of energy.
 I might not work up a sweat with my writing, but it does take real mental energy.

 And this, I discovered, was the same with lust.
-Lust takes a story of energy, even when one is only sitting at a computer.
+Lust takes a store of energy, even when one is only sitting at a computer.
 It expends your strength and leaves you weaker than you were before.
 Thus, I found that my act of creativity was burning the same fuel that was used for lust.
 When I gave my energy to my writing, there simply wasn’t any left over for vice.

 This made me consider how one of my earliest triggers for lust was being bored as a teenager.
 Sitting around with nothing to do had left me with pent up energy that needed some sort of outlet.
-At first, I had spent it in my writing, but when lust presented itself as an alternative, I moved over to that, leaving my writing behind.
+At first, I had spent it in my writing, but when lust presented itself as an easier alternative, I moved over to that, leaving my writing behind.
 I was able to do one of these activities but not both, and if I didn’t want to do one then I simply needed to do the other.

 The Strength of Man)

 If this is true, then one of the key things for real recovery is for a man to find what his calling is and spend his strength in it.
-Exactly what that calling would be is something that he must discover personally for himself.
+Exactly what that calling is is something that he must discover personally for himself.
 For me it was writing, but that won’t be the right calling for everyone.

 But for men, at least, I think there is some real truth here.
 I am still evaluating this theory, and perhaps my opinions will evolve as to how energy, productivity, and addiction relate to one another, but I am at least certain that it is always good to seek one’s calling and put one’s strength into it.
 I am certain that doing so can only help one in their sobriety.